NoPole/BackpropagationMNIST/README.md

 This is a beginner's backpropagation neural network that reads in MNIST data and learns to read it with abouty 95% accuracy.
 See his website for the book, source and data files.

 I've converted his code to a working Python 3 version but it needs a lot of tuning and clean up to be really useful.

+Use Backpropagation to run the Network, ImprovedNetwork or MultiLayer networks Use RunConvolutional to run the Convolutional network